 The Council appealed saying that there was no evidence that the works originally required by the 2001 lease had ever been carried out so that the rent should have been taken as £1,200.
 The High Court said it was much too late to raise these arguments and it upheld the earlier Court decision saying that whilst the judge could have conducted her own analysis, she was not obliged to do so in the absence of help from the parties.
 Since there was no reliable evidence of the market rent, the Court relied on the only concrete evidence before it which was the passing rent.

 This case is an important reminder of the importance of presenting clear and thorough expert evidence to the court.
 The Council’s expert had assumed that the works had been done because the rent that was being paid was £1 and no one raised the issue at trial.
 By the time of the appeal hearing it was too late to do so.
 A party who fails to provide robust expert evidence may find his evidence disregarded all together and is unlikely to be given a second bite of the cherry.
 The consequences of getting it wrong can be expensive and in this case may have lost the landlord up to £16,000 per annum.

-Our experienced Property Disputes team delivers practical, specialist advice on all areas of property litigation.
-Please contact Johanne Spittle in York; Rob Cooke Sheffield or Hayden Glynn in Leeds for further assistance.
+Our team of experienced Commercial Property Dispute Lawyers deliver practical, specialist advice on all areas of property litigation.
+Please contact Rob Cooke Sheffield or Hayden Glynn in Leeds for further assistance.